Unfortunately, this retreat has been cancelled due to the Coronavirus pandemic. Please check back in 2021 to see if it will be run next year.

 Presented by Arupa Richardson, Artist, Art Instructor, Arts Advocate.

-Workshop Includes: Several painting demonstrations throughout the day, a guided walk around the Lake, use of Mr. Graves’ private painting studio, and access to abundant trails, as well as a potluck lunch, coffee and tea.
+Workshop Includes: Several painting demonstrations throughout the day, a guided walk around the Lake, use of Mr. Graves’ private painting studio, and access to abundant trails, as well as a supplemented potluck lunch (please check with Arupa), coffee and tea.

 Small group and individual instruction, feedback, and a fun painting project will be offered, as well as an informal and optional group sharing at the end of the workshop.

-Workshop fee: $90 per day; (1/3 of this fee goes directly to support the Foundation.)
-Registration deposit is required by July 9th.
+Workshop fee: $90 (1/3 of this fee goes directly to support the Foundation.)

-Registration deposit $25 is required by July 11th for the July 25th workshop and by July 28th for the August 10th workshop.
-Balance must be paid at the beginning of the workshop.
+Registration deposit $25 is required post-marked on or before July 13th.
+Balance will be collected at the beginning of the workshop.

 Maximum number of participants: 6

-Getting to the Retreat: All guests meet the instructor at C.R.’s south parking lot at 9:30 to check in, pay the balance of the fee, and car pool to the MORRIS GRAVES FOUNDATION.
-The gravel road to the retreat is private property and is personally maintained by Robert Yarber, so car-pooling is required of all guests.
+Getting to the Retreat: All guests meet Arupa at College of the Redwoods’ south parking lot at 9:30 to check in, pay the balance of the fee, and car pool to the MORRIS GRAVES FOUNDATION.
+The gravel road to the retreat is private property and is personally maintained by Robert Yarber, so car-pooling is mandatory of all guests.

 There’s More!!
-Join the Weekend Open Painting Retreat!
-Participants may also attend the weekend Open Painting Retreat, July 26-27, 2019 immediately following the July 25th workshop, by required pre-registration (required – this weekend fills quickly).
+Join the Annual Open Painting Retreat!
+Participants may also attend the Open Painting Retreat, following the workshop August 14 and 15.
+Registration is required – this retreat fills quickly.
 Please read the Open Painting Retreat post for thorough description.
-The additional Friday and/or Saturday Fee is a special discounted fee for paid Workshop students, $35 per day.
+The additional Friday and/or Saturday fees are reduced from $50 per day to $35 per day for paid Workshop students.
 Lunches for the Open Painting Retreat are potluck or self-provided.
 Maximum number of participants: 12

 Paint: Instructor uses Windsor Newton; Cottman, Grumbacher are also good; students may use any brand according to their budgets.
 Specific colors list will be available upon registration.